minibolt-guide/minibolt/index.md

 ![MiniBolt Logo](images/minibolt-home-screen.png)

-Build your own "do-everything-yourself" Bitcoin full node that will make you a sovereign peer in the Bitcoin and Lightning network.
+Build your own "do-everything-yourself" Bitcoin full node on a personal computer, that will make you a sovereign peer in the Bitcoin and Lightning network.
 {: .fs-6 }

 No need to trust anyone else.
+Don't trust, verify!
 {: .fs-6 }

 ---